ScottLogic/blog/_posts/2026-04-29-Building-an-AI-Powered-Exploratory-Tester-Part-2.md

 ## What Else It Does

 The tool has grown beyond basic "point at URL, explore, report."
-A few capabilities worth mentioning briefly (the repo has full documentation):
+A few capabilities worth mentioning briefly:

 - **Feature flag testing**: Configure flags with interaction relationships, and the agent toggles them during runs to observe effects and test combinations.
 - **External systems cross-checking**: After triggering errors, the agent can check Kibana, Grafana, or Sentry to verify the right things were logged.
 (Infrastructure in place; still being validated.)